 Aware of Catherine’s strength against torture, Maxentius tried to attract her with the promise of riches and fame and finally, he proposed marriage to her, but he was rejected.

 The furious emperor condemned Catherine to death on a spiked breaking wheel.
-The legend says that when she was fastened to the wheel, her bonds were miraculously loosed and the wheel itself broke, while its spikes flying off and killing some of the watchers.
+The legend says that when she was fastened to the wheel, her bonds were miraculously loosed and the wheel itself broke, while its spikes flew off, killing some of the watchers.
 She was then beheaded.

 Among many versions of Catherine’s story, there is the one mentioning that a milk-like substance rather than blood flowed from her neck after beheading.

 She died about 300 A.D. but some more exact versions say the death sentence was executed by beheading probably between 307 and 312.